Evelyn Whelton & Peter Pelletier

 At the International Assembly in 1979, then-RI President-elect James Bomar challenged each Rotary club to make one non-Rotarian a Paul Harris Fellow.
 The Rotary Club of Pikesville, Maryland responded by making a donation in the name of Mother Teresa in 1980.

-Every year for the past the past many years, the Rotary Club of North Conway has made 2 Non-Rotarians in the Mount Washington area Paul Harris Fellows.
+Every year for many years, the Rotary Club of North Conway has made 2 Non-Rotarians in the Mount Washington area Paul Harris Fellows.
 We ask our club members to nominate individuals in the Valley who:

 1. Have gone above and beyond in their efforts to make our community a better place to live